viictorsauraa/cai-multiagent-tfm/README.md

 ## Master's Thesis

-The complete Master's Thesis is available as a [privacy-safe public PDF](https://github.com/viictorsauraa/cai-multiagent-tfm/releases/download/tfm-2026/TFM_publico.pdf).
+The complete Master's Thesis is available as a [PDF](https://github.com/viictorsauraa/cai-multiagent-tfm/releases/download/tfm-2026/TFM.pdf).

 > [!IMPORTANT]
 > Use this software only in systems you own or are explicitly authorised to test.
 The evaluation described below was performed in controlled laboratory environments.